 This pudding is best eaten hot, so it’s difficult to prepare it in advance.
 It’s so quick and easy to make, that you don’t need to worry about preparing anything ahead of time.

-How to store this pudding if you have any leftovers
+How to store this chocolate pudding if you have any leftovers

 This recipe and me